cal-itp/data-analyses/ntd/README.md

 Per the [NTD Complete Monthly Ridership Report](https://www.transit.dot.gov/ntd/data-product/monthly-module-adjusted-data-release) webpage:
 >File Summary: Contains monthly-updated service information reported by urban Full Reporters.

-Urban full reporters, that submit monthly ridership data to NTD, are included in this report.
+Each RTPA has their own tab.
+Within each tab are the Urban full reporters, that submit monthly ridership data to NTD.
 This report tracks data from 2018 to present.
 If an agency is not a monthly reporter, or has not reported data since 2018, they will not appear in the report.
+Previous monthly reporters may appear in the report under certain conditions.

 **Q: Where can I download my RTPA's data?**